creitter/stitchfix-coding-problem/README.md

 * If you need to make an assumption about a vague requirement, feel free, just state what it is.

-# Corinne's  Notes
-* Style.type should be normalized.

 # Corinne's  Assumptions
 * Users should be able to browse items and see them grouped by status or by batch.
 We want to show all items regardless in a batch or not.